PECM And Next-Gen Manufacturing

 It is likely that the next generation of critical components for some engines and power generation equipment will be required to withstand enormous temperature fluctuations and extreme environments.
 These extremes can include 1700°C (3000°F) heat within scramjet engines, or 800°C (~1500°F) and 20MPa (~3000psi) within supercritical CO2 heat exchangers.

-Alternatively, low temperatures of 4°K (-269°C, or -452°F) within pulse-tube cryocoolers and -125°C (-195°F) for Mars missions require specialty materials.
+Alternatively, extremely low temperatures of 4°K (-269°C, or -452°F) within pulse-tube cryocoolers and -125°C (-195°F) for Mars missions require specialty materials.
 Materials scientists have been tasked to develop materials with advanced properties, such as superalloys, metal matrix composites or bulk metallic glasses, to name a few.
 These advanced properties can include improved corrosion resistance, higher tensile strength, and a wider temperature resistance range.

 Many of the unique qualities of these advanced materials are what makes them challenging to machine.
 For example, most advanced materials have relatively low machinability compared to conventional materials as a result of high tensile strength and abrasive surface qualities.